4 Types of Vegans + 8 Different Vegan Diets

 One can argue that this intention is the only true way of being vegan and it encompasses much more than just eating a plant-based diet: from cosmetics to wool, silk, feathers and horseriding, many everyday products or activities need to be carefully chosen when one has an ethical concern for animals.

-a group of different colored cows standing on hay-covered ground and eating some of it to get their vitamin B12 fortified foodpin it
+a group of different colored cows standing on hay-covered ground and eating some of it to get their vitamin B12 fortified food

 2. Environmental vegans